-As he cut, she stood in the bath with its mirrors on adjacent walls, she made occasional suggestions but at the end, she was satisfied it looked chic enough for the nonce.
+As he cut, she stood in the bath with its mirrors on adjacent walls, she made occasional suggestions but at the end, she was satisfied it looked chic enough for the interim.
 There was no lovemaking to follow it.

 They scrubbed and disinfected some more, got out, dried each other, she looked so ravishing and … well … freshly scrubbed.

 ‘Welcome to homelessness,’ he muttered and she smiled that smile which went straight through him every time.

 Dressed in layers again, they went downstairs, where both were handed gluwein, feeling the roar all the way to the stomach, then they fell on the repast on the table – meats, vegetables, bread and water.